Skip to main content

 bitTestAll

-Returns result of logical conjuction (AND operator) of all bits at given positions.
-The countdown starts from 0 from the right to the left.
+Returns result of logical conjunction (AND operator) of all bits at given positions.
+Counting is right-to-left, starting at 0.

 0 AND 0 = 0